cncf/mentoring/mentoring-wg/gsoc-org-admin-guide.md

 ### Accepted projects announcement

 * [Announce](#Announcements) that accepted contributors and projects have been chosen ([example announcement](https://github.com/cncf/mentoring/discussions/954)).
+* Create a mailing list specific to the current GSoC session, which will be used to communicate with accepted mentors.
 * Add selected mentors to the mailing list created earlier
 * Inform mentors and contributors about:
     * Community bonding
     * Getting up to speed to begin working on projects
     * Other mentoring program opportunities ([example](https://github.com/cncf/mentoring/discussions/918#discussioncomment-5810110))

+### Community bonding

+* Send a reminder email to mentors about (example email can be found in mailing lists of previous sessions):
+    * Reaching out to mentees to let them know how to kick-start coding
+    * Informing GSoC admins about any inactive mentees to ask Google to remove them from the program

 ### Coding period